Website Management

 In 2025, paulvanraden.com

-63,738 total visits from web crawlers and robot visitors.
-Those are also
+pages and 63,738 total visits from web crawlers and robot visitors.
+Those are

-important because search engines inspect and index any new or updated pages to
+also important because search engines inspect and index any new or updated

 Traffic to my site doubled after I